All Episodes

 Okay.

-But it could be.
+But it could.

-We really tried though.
+You really tried, though.

 And then I was like, I think you just need to take your meds, dude.

-And uh, you know, the first thing they do is they basically check for mental illnesses.
+And, you know, the first thing they do is they basically check for mental illnesses.

 Yes.

-You'd first say is there a natural explanation?
+You'd first say, is there a natural explanation?

-Okay, you tr you exhaust all the natural diagnoses, okay, maybe this is something else.
+Okay, maybe this is something else.

-Uh you ever have sleep paralysis?
+You ever have sleep paralysis?

 Yes.

-So I think sleep paralysis is a medical condition that is not necessarily always attributable to supernatural.
+So I think sleep paralysis is a medical condition that is not necessarily always attributable to the supernatural.

 I might have heard a demon once.